1, And God, wrathful at humanity’s abuse of the earth, of other creatures, and of each other, declared:

 Farther downhill, the no-man’s-land by the dumpsters once hosted an informal racing installation by Valley’s Lube and Tire:

-Across the road at Slaughters’ Grocery, I waited for the cashier to fetch two packets for the customer in front of me: they bore the capital letters RED MAN.
-On a shelf at Food Lion stood Our Lady of Guadalupe, rainbow-of-raiment–plus stars and squiggles of gold.
-She helped to encircle a white candle 20 cm high.
+Across the road at Slaughters’ Grocery, I waited for the cashier to fetch two packets for the customer in front of me that bore the capital letters RED MAN.
+On a shelf at Food Lion stood a candle for the county’s non-citizen citizens (see Chapter 46).
+Our Lady of Guadalupe, rainbow-of-raiment plus stars and squiggles of gold, helped to encircle a white wax cylinder 20 cm high.
 To her left a slightly curved trellis of red and pink roses followed the edge of the shell-like background; to her right the Mexican flag with its red, white, and green bands hung in folds like a closed drape.
 A figure little dreamed of by the early Protestant settlers from Northern Europe; and although her garb is long like the skirts worn by Mennonite women, the two styles are otherwise polar.

 Natural ingredients around the curve just past Margie Keith’s church-house:

-Back to Main St. where a fortunate driver might watch as the truck ahead begins to pull away.
-Silver lug-nuts of the rear left wheel seem to collapse into a line, made of individual rounded ends, that rises up and up and up like a necklace.
+Back to Main St. where a fortunate driver might watch as this truck ahead begins to pull away: silver lug-nuts of the rear left wheel seem to collapse into a line, made of individual rounded ends, that rises up and up and up like a necklace.
+And who is striding across the pavement in his solar-orange raiment, its African-print, flowing over his six-foot frame?
+The unofficial King of Ghana, Nii Anang (Chapter 46).

 On the sidewalk of Farmers’ Supply, the annual rake-o-rama: